codacy/codacy-engine-scala-seed/README.md

 [![Build Status](https://circleci.com/gh/codacy/codacy-engine-scala-seed.svg?style=shield&circle-token=:circle-token)](https://circleci.com/gh/codacy/codacy-engine-scala-seed)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.codacy/codacy-engine-scala-seed_2.12/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.codacy/codacy-engine-scala-seed_2.12)

 Framework to help integration with external analysis tools at Codacy.
+These tools provide the issues you can see on Codacy after an analysis is completed.

 For more details and examples of tools that use this project, you can check:
 * [PMDJava](https://github.com/codacy/codacy-pmdjava)